 Just how powerful was Daewongu and how is this shown via Unhyeonggung?
 On March 21, 1866, the third year of Gojong, the wedding between King Gojong and Queen Myeongseong was performed here.
 All preparations for the royal wedding took place in Norakdong.
 The royal wedding accommodated 1,641 secretaries and 700 horses, indicating the size of Unhyeongung at the time.

 Noandang housed the exiled Daewongun.
 After his release from being kidnapped by the Qing Dynasty during Imogunran, a military coup, he was exiled or hidden here under Min’s, his daughter in-law’s, rule.
 He died in the small room located behind Noandang.
 Noandang is a typical Korean tile-roofed house.
 It has delicate, beautiful angled rafters.
-The ridge door of Noandang, discovered on May 27, 1994 during renovation, indicates the origin of the name of this building, along with the title and political position of Daewongun.
+The ridge beam document of Noandang, discovered on May 27, 1994 during renovation, indicates the origin of the name of this building, along with the title and political position of Daewongun.
 According to this record, the title of Daewongu was “hapha”, the highest position after 'Jeonha (殿下)', referring to a king and his position, head of all government positions.
 The name Noandang came from the Confucian passage: 'Noja rests peacefully here'.
 This passage suggests how powerful Daewongu was when Norakdang and Noandang were built.

 Another architectural feature that symbolizes the absolute power of Unhyeonggun is the four gates.
 The four gates of Unhyeonggung were called Jeongmun (the front gate), Humun (back gate), Kyeonggeunmun (one side gate), and Gonggeunmun (the other side gate).
 Currently, only Humun remains.
 Gyeonggeunmun, located between Changdeukgung and Unhyeonggung, was used for King Gojong to enter Unhyeonggung.
 When King Gojong became king at the age of twelve, Kyeonggeunmun and Gonggeunmun were built for this convenience, financed by the royal family.
 King Gojong gave Hojopanseo Lee Donyeong a promotion to compliment his efforts in construction.
 Gonggeunmun was a gate exclusively for Daewongun when he frequented the palace.
 Both Daewongun and Kyeonggeunnum were destroyed, with the foundations left at the site next to the Japanese Cultural Center.